Armenian Church, Baku: 1990 pogrom and aftermath

+The large Armenian population of Baku, over 200,000 people, began fleeing their homes following the Sumgait pogrom in February 1988 during the Nagorno-Karabakh conflict.
+The Armenian bishop of Baku, Anania Arapadjyan, left in late 1988 as Soviet authorities told him they could no longer guarantee his safety there.
+By May 1989, Vartan Diluyan at the church was the last remaining Armenian priest in Azerbaijan.
+He told the American writer Jim Forest that until the recent tensions, "the climate was very favorable" with a visitor having "found a crowded church with a good choir."
+By that time mainly old Armenians had stayed in Baku.
+Baku's remaining Armenians were targeted in a January 1990 pogrom.
-The large Armenian population of Baku—around 200,000 in the mid-1980s—was targeted in a January 1990 pogrom during the Nagorno-Karabakh conflict.
-The city's Armenian population was forced to flee.
-Serious damage to the church was caused by an arson attack on December 25, 1989, but it remained standing.
-Vazgen I, head of the Armenian Church, wrote to Yuri Khristoradnov, the chairman of the Soviet Council for Religious Affairs, in January 1990 that "extremist Azeri nationalists set fire to the Armenian Church in Baku on 25 December [1989], destroying valuable ecclesiastical books, holy paintings, and all ecclesiastical clothing."

-Bill Keller wrote in The New York Times in February 1990 that the church "whose congregation has been depleted over the past two years by an emigration based on fear, is now a charred ruin.
-A neighbor said firefighters and the police watched without intervening as vandals destroyed the building at the beginning of the year."
-Human Rights Watch wrote in 1995: "Armenians have vanished from the streets of Baku [...] the Armenian church in Baku stand[s] empty."
+Two weeks prior to the pogrom, serious damage to the church was caused by an arson attack on December 25, 1989, but it remained standing.
+Catholicos Vazgen I, head of the Armenian Church, wrote to Yuri Khristoradnov, the chairman of the Soviet Council for Religious Affairs, that "extremist Azeri nationalists" set fire to the church, which destroyed "valuable ecclesiastical books, holy paintings, and all ecclesiastical clothing."
+Bill Keller described the church February 1990 as a "charred ruin."
+He quoted a local resident as saying that "firefighters and the police watched without intervening as vandals destroyed the building."
+Likewise Peter Hopkirk found the church "burned-out" when he visited in spring 1991.
+Human Rights Watch noted in 1995 that "Armenians have vanished from the streets of Baku" and the "Armenian church in Baku stand[s] empty."

+Azerbaijani Muslim leader Allahshukur Pashazade later claimed that he had criticized the destruction of the cathedral, but was not successful as he was in Moscow at the time.